apache/nuttx/configs/stm3210e-eval/README.txt

 commands enumerated in include/nuttx/sensors/lm75.h.
 Also read the descriptions of the stm32_lm75initialize() and stm32_lm75attach() interfaces in the arch/board/board.h file (sames as configs/stm3210e-eval/include/board.h).

+RTC
+===

+  The STM32 RTC may configured using the following settings.

+    CONFIG_RTC - Enables general support for a hardware RTC.
+Specific architectures may require other specific settings.
+    CONFIG_RTC_HIRES - The typical RTC keeps time to resolution of 1 second, usually supporting a 32-bit time_t value.
+In this case, the RTC is used to &quot;seed&quot; the normal NuttX timer and the NuttX timer provides for higher resoution time.
+If CONFIG_RTC_HIRES is enabled in the NuttX configuration, then the RTC provides higher resolution time and completely replaces the system timer for purpose of date and time.
+      CONFIG_RTC_FREQUENCY - If CONFIG_RTC_HIRES is defined, then the
+      frequency of the high resolution RTC must be provided.
+If CONFIG_RTC_HIRES is not defined, CONFIG_RTC_FREQUENCY is assumed to be one.
+    CONFIG_RTC_ALARM - Enable if the RTC hardware supports setting of an alarm.
+      A callback function will be executed when the alarm goes off

+  In hi-res mode, the STM32 RTC operates only at 16384Hz.
+Overflow interrupts are handled when the 32-bit RTC counter overflows every 3 days and 43 minutes.
+  A BKP register is incremented on each overflow interrupt creating, effectively, a 48-bit RTC counter.

+  In the lo-res mode, the RTC operates at 1Hz.
+Overflow interrupts are not handled (because the next overflow is not expected until the year 2106.

+   WARNING:  Overflow interrupts are lost whenever the STM32 is powered down.
+The overflow interrupt may be lost even if the STM32 is powered down only momentarily.
+   Therefore hi-res solution is only useful in systems where the power is always on.

 STM3210E-EVAL-specific Configuration Options
 ============================================